 A little bit about the lid.
 It is bulky, so you will have to find a space for that, but the rest of the tools you use fit easily in the pot for storage.
 It's also not quite as large as buying a separate air fryer.
 It heats fast and works like a charm.
 You barely have to read the directions for how easy it is to operate (much easier than the actual instant pot in my opinion).
 The only downside about this product is the space.
 It's perfect for a family of two, but if you have 3-4 people, I'd invest in a larger one.
 I didn't find batch cooking to be too annoying.
 I set my oven to "warm" and just placed the finished chicken tenders in there.
 Everything cooks really fast, so it goes by quicker than you'd think.

-If you can buy pre sliced chicken tenders, this will make your life easier!
+- Boneless, Skinless Chicken Tenders - If you can buy pre sliced chicken tenders, this will make your life easier!
 I had a thin cut chicken breast in the freezer that I just sliced in half.
 So essentially one full chicken breast should create 4 strips.
-You can either pound it thin, to a little less than 1/2″ or slice the chicken breast in half width-wise and then slice those into halves length-wise to create 4 strips.
+You can either pound it thin, to a little less than ½" or slice the chicken breast in half width-wise and then slice those into halves length-wise to create 4 strips.
 I really recommend using air-chilled chicken for this recipe, if possible.
 It will cook and taste much better.

-Making gluten free chicken tenders is really simple – just use your favorite all purpose gluten free flour and a gluten free panko.
-Aleia’s has a good one and Jeff Nathan’s Creations can be found at Walmart or Amazon.
+- For gluten free air fryer chicken tenders - This is really simple - just use your favorite all purpose gluten free flour and a gluten free panko.
+Aleia's has a good one and Jeff Nathan's Creations can be found at Walmart or Amazon.

 Oven Baked Chicken Strips

 If you don't have an air fryer, these can be made in the oven as well.
 Here are the recipe modifications.